 Purpose: Communication internships are intended to provide Communication majors with a deeper understanding of their profession through participation in the offices and operations of qualified internship providers.

 - Students should be of junior or senior standing.
-The internship may be taken during the summer, but if so it must be registered and paid for as a Summer Session II course, regardless of when the internship begins and finishes during the summer.
+The internship may be taken during the summer, but if so it must be registered and paid for as a Summer Session course, regardless of when the internship begins and finishes during the summer.

 - No credit can be given for internship experiences undertaken while not registered for COMM 386.
 Students cannot receive credit for an unregistered internship experience taken during the summer, but registered for in the following semester.